Multi-window STFT phase retrieval: lattice uniqueness: Phase retrieval in

-are not collinear.\\ For the second implication, assume ii).
+For the second implication, assume ii).
 According to Proposition \ref{prop:prinC2particular} we have that $\Psi$ does phase retrieval.
 By multiplying each of the individual vectors with appropriate non-zero scalars we obtain that $\tilde{\Phi}$ indeed does phase retrieval, and conclude the proof.